golangatoz/golang-free-learning/README.md

 # Golang-Free-Learning

-This Golang A to Z repository will give you most useful information, materials, YouTube videos, Blog articles for learning Golang from scratch.
+This Golang A to Z repository will give you most useful information, materials, YouTube videos, Blog articles, Golang Jobs.
+Keep visiting or follow this GitHub repository.

 ## GolangAtoZ-01 If you are new in Software Development field and want to learn Golang, then read and watch all following articles, blog post & videos.